LAN automation

 |

-The seed device is a predeployed system in the network and is the initial point through which Cisco LAN automation discovers and onboards new switches downstream.
-The seed device can be automated through technologies such as Cisco Plug n Play (PnP) and zero-touch provisioning, or configured manually.
-The following figure shows the seed device network boundaries between the Cisco DNA Center connection in the IP core and the to-be-discovered underlay network using LAN automation.
+The seed device is a predeployed system in the network and is the initial point through which LAN automation discovers and onboards new switches downstream.
+The seed device can be automated through technologies such as Plug and Play (PnP) and zero-touch provisioning or configured manually.
+Device discovery happens only on the primary seed device interfaces.

 In general, we recommend building structured and hierarchical network designs in enterprise networks to provide scalability and redundancy at every network tier.
-While the three-tier architecture is proven in large-scale enterprise campus networks, the network design varies based on the overall network size, physical connections, and so on.
+While the three-tier architecture is proven in large-scale enterprise campus networks, the network design varies based on the overall network size and physical connections.
 As part of the initial planning, the network admin must determine the physical topology to automate with Cisco LAN automation.

-LAN automation in Cisco DNA Center supports a maximum of two hops from the initial automation boundary point device.
-In other words, to build the underlay network up to the access layer, the network admin must start the automation boundary from the core or distribution layer.
+LAN automation in Catalyst Center supports a maximum of two hops from the initial automation boundary point device.
+To build the underlay network up to the access layer, the network admin must start the automation boundary from the core or distribution layer.
 Any additional network devices beyond two hops might be discovered but cannot be automated.

 -